Have you ever wondered what it’s like for an Assistance Dog to volunteer as a Therapy Animal?

-- [01:51] Evelyn shares how her family has always been involved with puppy raising and training for Guide Dogs Australia.
+- [01:51] Evelyn’s family has a long history of raising and training puppies for Guide Dogs Australia.

-- [03:54] Why Evelyn decided to get a Cavalier after borrowing her friend’s Labrador for a week.
+- [03:54] Evelyn chose a Cavalier over a Labrador after borrowing a friend’s Labrador for a week.

-- [05:00] The difference between researching Cavaliers and experiencing daily life with energetic Indie.
+- [05:00] There’s a big difference between researching Cavaliers and actually living with the energetic Indie.

-- [06:00] How important it is to have a safe place for an Assistance Dog to just be themselves.
+- [06:00] Having a safe space for an Assistance Dog to be themselves is crucial.

-- [07:27] What it was like for Evelyn and Indie to volunteer as a Therapy Dog team with Story Dog Australia.
+- [07:27] Evelyn and Indie had a rewarding experience volunteering with Story Dog Australia.

-- [09:14] How Indie’s training as a Service Animal has trained her to detect stress levels and help others feel calm.
+- [09:14] Indie’s training helps her detect stress levels and bring calm to others.